dmnrcht/BikeTracks/doc/report.md

 ## Possible improvements

-Here is a list of improvements we would have liked to add to the application:
+Here is a list of improvements for some future release of the application:

 - Show the forecast weather of the selected track as well as a heatmap and the precipitations.